achimdesa/week-6/scripts/README.md

-This is scripts for project modularization.
+These are a python scripts for project modularization.